Types of Degrees Medical Science Majors Are Getting

 |Hispanic or Latino||48|

-Medical Science appeals to people across the globe.
+Students from other countries are interested in Medical Science, too.
 About 14.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia